JavaScript badge

 So let’s edit our commit by typing git commit --amend, fixing the typo in the title, and then finishing the rebase by typing git rebase --continue.
 That’s all there is to it!
 Have a look at your handiwork by typing git log, and seeing the changed history.
 It seems simple, but this is a very dangerous tool if misused, so be careful.
 Most importantly, remember that if you have to rebase commits in a shared repository, make sure you’re doing so for a very good reason that your coworkers are aware of.

-Using squash for our commits is a very handy way of keeping our Git history tidy.
+Using squash for our commits is a very handy way of keeping our Git history tidier by combining multiple commits into one.
 It’s important to know how to squash, because this process may be the standard on some development teams.
 Squashing makes it easier for others to understand the history of your project.
 What often happens when a feature is merged, is we end up with some visually complex logs of all the changes a feature branch had on a main branch.
 These commits are important while the feature is in development, but aren’t really necessary when looking through the entire history of your main branch.

 Let’s say we want to squash the second commit into the first commit on the list, which is Create first file.
 First let’s rebase all the way back to our root commit by typing git rebase -i --root.
 Now what we’ll do is pick that first commit, as the one which the second commit is being squashed into: